 In Berlin, Karneval der Kulturen (Carnival of Cultures) and May Day bring out maybe the most interesting concentration of people and culture.
-Berlin's celebrated gay pride parade draws people from all over the world each June.
-Leipzig seduces music lovers with its Bachfest, and the city also hosts the literary event Buchmesse.
-Oktoberfest is celebrated throughout the country, but Munich has the most popular (and also most crowded) version of this beer festival (with the Cannstatter Wasen in Stuttgart a close second).
-The Melt! festival in Ferropolis, with its amazing music lineups, is perfect for those wanting to enjoy summertime amid dance and beats.
-Worldwide cinema is celebrated in February with the open film festival Berlinale, featuring two weeks of screenings and conferences.
-Cologne’s annual Carnival (in February/March) is Europe’s largest carnival celebration and offers a chance to disguise oneself and eat lots of candy.
+Berlin's celebrated gay pride parade draws people from all over the world each July.
+Leipzig seduces music lovers with the Bachfest Leipzig, and the city also hosts the literary event Frankfurter Buchmesse.
+Oktoberfest is celebrated throughout the country, but Munich has the most popular (and also most crowded) version of this beer festival (with the Cannstatter Volksfest in Stuttgart a close second).
+The Melt!
+Festival in Ferropolis, with its amazing music lineups, is perfect for those wanting to enjoy summertime amid dance and beats.
+Worldwide cinema is celebrated in February with the open film festival, the Berlinale, featuring two weeks of screenings and conferences.
+The annual Cologne Carnival is Europe’s largest carnival celebration and offers a chance to disguise oneself and eat lots of candy.